Welcome to a new school year! We are all looking forward to another successful year of learning and growing.

 The Heilicher Annual Fund is the core, unrestricted campaign that supports financial accessibility and enhances Heilicher’s high quality education.
 It supports faculty excellence and a strong academic program infused with Jewish values, helping to cover the gap between gross tuition (approximately 70% of the budget) and what it takes to operate the school.

-Heilicher hosts a community fundraising event each spring to celebrate and build community support for our school.
+Heilicher hosts a community fundraising event each fall to celebrate and build community support for our school.
 This event raises the profile of Heilicher within the Jewish community and brings together families, friends, and supporters for an evening of fun, while honoring distinguished Heilicher families with the Ner Tamid Award, a recognition given to those who show exemplary commitment and leadership to the school.

 Endowment Funds and Directed Gifts